librato/python-librato/README.md

 ## Authenticating

   We first use our credentials to connect to the API.
 I am assuming you have [a librato account for Metrics](https://metrics.librato.com/).
-Go to your [account settings page](https://metrics.librato.com/account) and save your username and token.
+Go to your [account settings page](https://metrics.librato.com/account) and save your username (email address) and token (long hexadecimal string).

 ```python
   api = librato.connect(user, token)